Analysis and fabrication of a photonic crystal based anti-reflective coating for photovoltaics generated by evolutionary optimization

 Numerical optimization of photonic devices is increasingly relied on in the literature to provide us with solutions to technological needs, like highly miniaturized multiplexers\cite{piggott2015inverse}.
 This constitutes a path towards efficient solutions when no clear design rules are available.
 Such an approach clearly dates back to two decades ago, when particularly efficient design tools for multilayered structures have been developed\cite{tik1994,tik1996}.
 More recently, advanced optimization methods for photonic devices have been proposed and successfully used to generate numerous photonic structures\cite{molesky2018inverse}.

 However, no thorough physical analysis of the response of the structure is generally done, for the simple reason that the structures are way too complex to be truly understood.
 The algorithms present for instance a well known tendency to generate extremely small features which make them more difficult to fabricate and commercialize\cite{molesky2018inverse}.
 The results of these optimizations do not suggest any new design rule, so that numerical optimization is not yet considered as a true source of inspiration.
 This is all the more frustrating that naturally occurring photonic structures do inspire original designs\cite{potyrailo2007morpho}, which is made possible by the fact that these photonic structures are almost systematically regular in some way or another\cite{kinoshita2008physics}.

-This regularity allows for a physical interpretation of their response and eventually to derive new design rules from such an analysis.
-Furthermore, we underline that in other domains, the same methods which are used in photonics actually yield regular solutions and are thus considered are a source of inspiration\cite{liu2018current}.
-This is just not the case in photonics, probably because of the numerous resonances even the most simple structures may present.
+In this paper, we will call structures {\em regular} when they may be periodic, have periodic parts or present a gradual change.
+In that sense, regular structures are obviously structures which can be physically analyzed and understood.
+We underline however that the link between regularity and our comprehension is even more profound: when regularity can be identified in the most disordered structures or problems\cite{moreau2006optimal,yu2020machine} then it can be interpreted physically.
+The spontaneous emergence of regularity in optimization should thus really be sought after and never considered lightly -- this may be a sign that design rules can be derived from optimization results.
+We underline that in other domains, the same methods which are used in photonics actually yield regular solutions and are thus considered as a source of inspiration\cite{liu2018current}.

-It is thus difficult to know whether regular structures do not emerge spontaneously because of the method used to perform the optimization or because regular structures are simply not optimal.
-It has been however suggested more than a decade ago\cite{gondarenko2006spontaneous}, that evolutionary algorithms, which are versatile and global optimization methods, are able to generate regular structures spontaneously.
+In photonics however, the emergence of regularity is much less common, which can be linked to the numerous resonances even the most simple structures may present : each resonance represents potentially a local minimum for a cost function, and thus an increase in the complexity of the problem for an optimization algorithm.
+It is then difficult to determine whether regular structures do not emerge spontaneously because of the method used to perform the optimization or because regular structures are simply not optimal.
+A pioneer work however has suggested more than a decade ago that choosing the right optimization algorithm is important, by showing that evolutionary algorithms, which are versatile and global optimization methods, are able to generate regular photonic structures spontaneously.
 More recently, it has been shown that such algorithms are indeed perfectly able to retrieve naturally occurring photonic structures in the most simple yet emblematic cases\cite{barry2018evolutionary}.